 These ovens have fan and conventional ovens combined with grilling, base heat and browning elements all of which can be used individually.
 So you can use the base heat to crisp the base of your pizza; fan grill some whole fish; brown a pasta bake; cook your roasts using the fan assisted function or bake using the conventional function.
 You will find that the functions offered in multifunction ovens vary with the manufacturer.

-Variable – This grill allows you to control the cooking temperature depending on what you are cooking, so that you can start off with a high heat and then reduce it until the food is cooked.
+- Variable grills - allows you to vary the cooking temperature, so, for instance, you can start off with a high heat and then reduce it until the food is cooked.

-Dual circuit – This grill gives you the option of using the full width of the grill or just half of the grill.
+- Dual circuit grills - gives you the option of using the full width of the grill or just half of the grill.
 The half grill option allows you to cook a small meal or snack without wasting energy by heating up the full grill.

-Minute minder – You set the cooking time needed and then once the set time is up an alarm will go off to remind you that your food is cooked – simple!
+- Minute minder - set the time required and, once it’s elapsed, an alarm will go off to remind you that your food is cooked.

 It is a legal requirement that all hobs are manufactured with an FSD installed.
 However, it’s still important that you double check with your retailer as you should not be able to buy a hob without an FSD, even if it’s just for the home.